A Day In Wooster, OH

 We are so thankful to everyone who made this day possible—from the Best Buddies chapter to the students, staff, and community members who welcomed us so warmly.

-While our calendar is filling quickly through early summer, we’re always excited to bring this hilarious, groundbreaking, and meaningful experience to new audiences.
+We’re always excited to bring this hilarious, groundbreaking, and meaningful experience to new audiences.

 NO FEAR, IMPROVANEERS!